Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Sparsity-inducing priors on the tensor components

-In addition to the dimension reduction achieved through the PARAFAC decomposition, we seek further shrinkage of the tensor margins' parameters.
-For that purpose, we consider priors that shrink the parameters toward zero, enabling a sparse representation of the VAR coefficients and more interpretable estimation of the connectivity patterns.
+In addition to achieving dimension reduction through the PARAFAC decomposition, we further seek shrinkage of the tensor margins' parameters.
+Hence, we consider priors that shrink the parameters toward zero, enabling a sparse representation of the VAR coefficients and more interpretable estimation of the connectivity patterns.
 In particular, for the elements of the tensor margins $\alpha_{1,h}$ and $\alpha_{2,h}$ we consider a multi-way Dirichlet generalized double Pareto prior \citep{guhaniyogi2017bayesian}, whereas for the lag margin $\alpha_{3,h}$, we consider an increasing shrinkage prior, so that higher-order lags are penalized.
-More specifically, we assume that $\alpha_{1,h}$ and $\alpha_{2,h}$, which determine the rows and columns of the original VAR coefficient matrix, are normally distributed with zero mean and variance-covariance matrix $\tau\phi_h W_{1,h}$, with $W_{1,h}$ diagonal.
-The parameter $\tau$ is a global scale parameters that follows a Gamma distribution, whereas the $\phi_1,\dots,\phi_H$ are local scale parameters that follow a symmetric Dirichlet distribution.
-The diagonal elements of the covariance have a generalized double Pareto prior: